dannyyqyq/dannyyqyq.github.io/_posts/2025-2-20-ANN_Classification_Churn_Project.md

 ## 🚀 How It Works

 ### 1️⃣ Data Ingestion
-- Loads customer churn data from a CSV file and saves it for further processing.
+- Loads customer churn data from a CSV file (e.g., 10,000 records from a bank dataset) and saves it for further processing.
-- Splits dataset into train and set set to prevent data leakage when preprocessing
+- Splits the dataset into train and test sets to prevent data leakage when preprocessing.

 Here's a snippet from `data_ingestion.py`:
 ```python